 Whip your winter growers into shape by trimming off any overgrown sections or seen-better-days bits.
 One way to really get an aeonium party started is to source those overgrown parts for cuttings.
 Fall is the time to do just that, again with the caveat that those in chilly climes will need to nurture their succulent babies inside.
 Those in temperate areas, zones with little to no frost threat, can plant aeoniums in the ground now and enjoy watching them take off in the garden — as in active development.
 (They better otherwise stay put in their designated spot!)

 Been eyeing aloes for the landscape?
 Species such as Aloe plicatilis (fan aloe) and A. dichotoma (quiver tree) add height and interest to any landscape and are good ones to stick in the ground in fall.

-Even though autumn has just begun, it’s not too early to think a teensy bit about the chillier temps to come.
-Planting now, months prior to first frost, helps plants improve cold tolerance by allowing them to establish their root systems.
+Even though autumn has just begun, it’s not too early to think about the chillier temps to come.
 Siting specimens near south-facing structures will allow for the most sunlight and protection.
-Doing those two things won’t allow super-tender species to survive in a place of hard freezes, of course, but it can help borderline frost-tolerant plants get through passing cold spells.
+Doing that won’t allow super-tender species to survive in a place of hard freezes, of course, but it can help borderline frost-tolerant plants get through passing cold spells.